 Chocolate Hills is a 1-2 hour drive from Alona Beach, the popular tourist region of Bohol, Philippines.
 Hundreds of brown hills create an interesting landscape from atop the Chocolate Hills lookout.

-Along the way we found a rope swing in the river, the best fried banana for 20 pesos or 30 cents USD and some amazing rice fields.
-We also stopped at the man made forest and tried to find Busay Waterfall unsuccessfully.
+Along the way, we found a rope swing in the river, the best-fried banana for 20 pesos or 30 cents USD and some amazing rice fields.
+We also stopped at the man-made forest and tried to find Busay Waterfall unsuccessfully.
 Aside from standout attractions like these, being able to cruise through and take in the sights, smells and sounds give you a better understanding of the island.

 It wasn’t quite as impressive as I had imagined and we were a little underwhelmed after such a long day of driving but it was still an interesting landscape.
 I am not sure what I was expecting and it was a nice view but it was a little bit of an anti-climax to our long day of driving.
 The sunset wasn’t prolific, but that’s the luck of the draw.
 The drive home in the dark was a crazy experience, which I also don’t suggest if you aren’t up for a challenge.

 If you are in the area I suggest checking out Chocolate Hills but if you are looking for something amazing this isn’t in my top things to do on Bohol.